emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

     ) ENGINE=InnoDB AUTO_INCREMENT=26 DEFAULT CHARSET=utf8mb4;
     ```

-4. For professional deployment, set up to allow EMQX cluster IP segments to access the database (optional).
+5. For professional deployment, set up to allow EMQX cluster IP segments to access the database (optional).
 To get the deployment segments go to Deployment Details → View VPC Peering Connections Information to replicate the deployment VPC CIDR.

-     ```mysql
+     ```sql
        # Professional Deployment CIDR: 10.11.x.%
        GRANT ALL PRIVILEGES ON *.* TO root@'10.11.30.%' IDENTIFIED BY 'public' WITH GRANT OPTION;